 In addition to narrow and broad searches, for some SMQs an algorithmic search approach is available.
 This is a combination of search terms from various subcategories of the broad search terms to further refine the identification of cases of interest compared to the broad search category.
-Algorithmic search methodology yields greater sensitivity compared to the narrow search and greater specificity compared to the broad search.
-A typical example is Acute pancreatitis (SMQ) where the broad search terms are grouped into two categories: Category B is a list of laboratory values and Category C is a list of signs and symptoms.
-The algorithm for Acute pancreatitis (SMQ) defines a case of interest as a record coded with either at least one term of Category A (narrow scope), or coded with a combination of at least one term of Category B AND one term of Category C.
+Algorithmic search methodology yields greater sensitivity compared to the narrow search and greater specificity compared to the broad search terms are grouped into two categories: Category B is a list of laboratory values and Category C is a list of signs and symptoms.
+The algorithm for Acute pancreatitis (SMQ) defines a case of interest as a record coded with either at least one term of Category B AND one term of Category C.